Types of Degrees Specialized Sales Majors Are Getting

 |Hispanic or Latino||8|

-Specialized Marketing appeals to people across the globe.
+Americans aren’t the only ones with an interest in Specialized Marketing.
 About 43.6% of those with this major are international students.
 The most popular countries for students from outside the country are:

 - South Korea